 Milestones:

-During the first week of the engagement, a meeting between Avi and S3i will take place to prioritize the wanted activities from the table below, taken from the specified strategic plan created for Shalva by S3i.after doing so, a specific timeline and milestones will be set for each activity agreed to work on.
+During the first two weeks of the engagement, a meeting between Avi and S3i will take place to prioritize the wanted activities from the table below, taken from the specified strategic plan created for Shalva by S3i.after doing so, a specific timeline and milestones will be set for each activity agreed to work on.

-Jeff Kahn or Debra Eisenberg will join weekly Shalva management meetings at least 3 times a month, if such meetings take place, during the all engagement working period.
+Either Jeff Kahn or Debra Eisenberg (or in extraordinary cases a designate) will join weekly Shalva management meetings at least 2 times a month, if such meetings take place, during the all engagement working period.

 Amatzia from S3i's team will meet and work with agreed and chosen team leaders from Shalva on a weekly basis during the all engagement working period.